cjphillips88/support-how-to/content/how-to/dedicated-hosting/linux-spheres-of-support-for-dedicated-and-managed-ops/index.md

 ### Clustering

-The following services are supported on Red Hat Cluster Suite&reg; (RHCS) in the indicated areas:
+The following services are supported on Pacemaker Cluster Suite&reg; (PCS) in the indicated areas:

 |   | Installation | Configuration | Troubleshooting | Patching |
 | --- | --- | --- | --- | --- |